 The 2005 treaty establishing the Energy Community requires contracting parties to implement important parts of the EU acquis on energy markets and environmental protection.
 It provides for the creation of a single energy market and a mechanism for the operation of networks in the South East European region which disintegrated following the conflicts of the 1990s.
 In 2011, the contracting parties agreed to implement the EU’s third internal energy package by January 2015, although parties are not obliged to join the EU emissions trading system.

-The Energy Community offers opportunities to owners of coal-fired power plants in South East Europe who will gain access to what should soon become the world’s largest electricity market.
+The Energy Community offers opportunities to owners of coal-fired power plants in South East Europe who will gain access to what is the world’s largest electricity market.
 At the same time, plant owners will be required to make very substantial investments in pollution control equipment to meet stringent EU emissions legislation.

-During the Monarchy, the country’s energy demand was largely met by coal from Moravia and Silesia.
-After each of the world wars, hard coal and lignite mining in Austria was expanded to replace production lost elsewhere; lignite output peaked at over 6 million tonnes in 1963, when hard coal output was 100 thousand tonnes.
-However, with increasing trade and the trend towards greater oil and natural gas use, Austria’s underground hard coal mines became less competitive and were closed during the 1960s.
+During the Monarchy, the country’s energy demand was largely met with coal from Moravia and Silesia.
+After each world war, hard coal and lignite mining in Austria was expanded to replace production lost elsewhere; lignite output peaked at over 6 million tonnes in 1963 when hard coal output was 100 thousand tonnes.
+However, with increasing trade and the trend towards greater oil and fossil gas use, Austria’s underground hard coal mines became less competitive and were closed during the 1960s.
 After more than two centuries, Austrian coal mining ended in 2006 with the re‑cultivation of Oberdorf lignite mine.

-Poland, the Czech Republic, the United States and Russia are the main coal exporters to Austria.
-In 2015, 3.8 million tonnes of coal were consumed, mostly by the power and steel industries.
-The integrated steel works operated by VOESTALPINE at Linz has an annual crude steel production capacity of 6 million tonnes.
-At Dürnrohr power plant in Lower Austria, EVN owns and operates a 352 MW unit.
-A second 405 MW unit owned by VERBUND at the same site was closed in April 2015.
+Poland, the Czech Republic, the United States, Russia and Australia are the main coal exporters to Austria.
+In 2018, 3.5 million tonnes of coal were imported, mostly by the power and steel industries.
+The integrated steel works operated by VOESTALPINE at Linz has an annual crude steel production capacity of 5 million tonnes.

 The neighbouring states of Estonia, Latvia and Lithuania lie between the Baltic Sea and Russia.
 In 2004, these former Soviet states joined the EU and by 2015 all had joined the eurozone.
 To their south, the Russian enclave of Kaliningrad Oblast borders Lithuania and Poland.

-Estonia, Latvia and Lithuania seem poised to join the continental European electricity network after the signing in December 2014 of a roadmap by TSOs and then, in January 2015, of a declaration by energy ministers.
-The intention is to desynchronise the Baltic States from the Russian IPS/UPS network, leaving Kaliningrad isolated unless DC links are built or the enclave joins the ENTSO system.
+Estonia, Latvia and Lithuania are poised to synchronise with the continental European electricity network in 2025, after gaining formal approval from the European Network of Transmission System Operators (ENSTO-E) in May 2019.
+Four DC links are already operational: LitPol, NordBalt, Estlink 1 and Estlink 2.
+The Baltic States will be desynchronised from the Russian IPS/UPS network, leaving Kaliningrad isolated unless DC links are built or the enclave joins the ENTSO-E system.